-Create a permission set with the Lightning SDK for Field Service Mobile permission, and assign this permission set to users who develop for or use Lightning web components in the mobile app.
+Create a permission set with the Access Lightning Web Components in Field Service Mobile permission, and assign this permission set to users who develop for or use Lightning web components in the mobile app.

 Note: This step is required for Field Service orgs.
 If you're using LWC Offline in the Salesforce mobile app, skip to the next step.